Skip to main content

 • Wipe pattern: Use straight-line strokes (top-to-bottom or left-to-right) to avoid re-depositing contamination.

-• Wet vs. dry: For solvent wipe-downs, dampen—do not over-saturate—so you maintain control and reduce dripping.
+• Wet vs. dry: For solvent wipe-downs, dampen—do not over-saturate—to maintain control and reduce dripping.

 • Change-out triggers: Replace the wiper when the face becomes visibly soiled, tacky, or leaves streaks/residue.